issp-center-dev/DCore/doc/tutorial/cthyb/cthyb.rst

    \Sigma_{\rm tail}(i \omega) \approx \frac{a_1}{\omega} + \frac{a_2}{\omega^2} +
    \frac{a_3}{\omega^3} + \cdots

-We will show the procedure to apply this technique.
+We show the procedure for using this technique.
 The original input file (without tail-fit) is as follows (dmft.ini):

 .. code-block:: ini